iMPACT-erosion/iMPACT-erosion.github.io/index.md

 ### **1. iMPACT Start**

 The iMPACT Start is a set of Notebooks explaining and implementing the starting soil erosion modelling tasks:

-&nbsp;a.
+a.
 Preprocessing of input data: Addressing data gaps in climate records, spatial data interpolation, and resolving digital elevation model (DEM) sinks.

 b.
 Catchment delineation:  This includes calculating flow accumulation areas and establishing flow routing.

-|c.
+c.
 Effective rainfall estimation: Assessing rainfall interception by canopy cover to determine effective rainfall.

-&nbsp;d.
+d.
 Soil detachment by rainfall: Modeling the detachment of soil particles due to rainfall impact.

-&nbsp;e.
+e.
 Soil moisture and surface runoff simulation: Predicting soil moisture dynamics and simulating surface runoff.

-&nbsp;f.
+f.
 Soil transport and sedimentation by surface runoff: Modeling the transport and deposition of soil particles carried by surface runoff.

 You can find these Notebooks at the iMPACT Github repository: [iMPACT Learn](https://github.com/iMPACT-erosion/iMPACT-erosion/tree/master/1-Start/)